Last Updated on

 It’s really quite inexpensive, and that is part of what makes ham radios so appealing; you might need a license, but at least it is affordable.
 The course itself may also cost money, but this is hugely dependant on your circumstances, the course, the providers, and your area.

 How Long Does the License Last?

 The great news is that your license will never expire once you get it.
 So, the course, exam, and extra costs are definitely worth having the permanent ability to use your ham radio.
 Just remember to validate your license first so that you know you are using it legally.
-You will need to reconfirm your details with your local authority every five years to ensure your license remains valid.
+You will need to reconfirm your details with your local authority every ten years to ensure your license remains valid.

 The license can be forced back if you break any laws or abuse your ham radio powers, and the governing body has every right to do this.
 If you have been found to be misusing your license, you may also surrender it voluntarily to avoid any further conflict.
 There will always be a specific process for revocation that you can check with your local authority.